 For example, gay men are at a higher risk for anal cancer.
 If your doctor does not know you are gay, he might not recommend, as we do, that you receive Gardasil & Gardasil-9 vaccines.
 These vaccines protect against HPV (the virus that causes anal cancer).
 Also gay men should receive Hepatitis A&B vaccines, due to the increased level of exposure.

 And here’s yet another example.
 Let’s say you are worried because you hooked up on GrindR and had unsafe sex with a guy who is HIV positive.
 If you are not out to your doctor, you would not confide in him and he would not have the opportunity to treat you with a post-exposure prophylactic (PrEP) that would prevent you from contracting the virus.

 A doctor who does not have the capacity to understand and a patient who is too fearful to explain are in danger of giving and receiving bad treatment.
 If you do not have a gay doctor, I strongly urge you to come out to him or her (if you think it is safe — there are many wonderful heterosexual doctors who do great work with gay patients).
 There is nothing wrong with having a straight doctor; only with being a silent patient.

 If you cannot or will not come out, I urge you to seek out a gay doctor.
 Silence is a treatable condition.
 Get rid of it once and for all.

-Why We Specialize In Gay Men, Lesbians And Transgendered.
+Why We Specialize In Gay Men, Lesbians And Transgender.

-We treat everyone, but we specialize in gay, lesbian and transgendered patients.
+We treat everyone, but we specialize in gay, lesbian and transgender patients.
 Years ago, I worked in a straight medical practice in Smyrna.
-I was astounded at the number of gay, lesbian and transgendered patients who made the long drive to see a gay doctor.
+I was astounded at the number of gay, lesbian and transgender patients who made the long drive to see a gay doctor.
 It was then that I decided to open a gay practice, if only to save everyone the gas money!

 We treat everyone equally.
 While we specialize in LGBT folks, we have a significant number of heterosexual patients who love our setting, our philosophy and the way we practice medicine.